MicroStrategy/embedding-sdk-docs/docs/add-functionality/authoring-library.md

 #### Input parameters

 An optional `props.navigationBar.edit` field has been added to the `props` object.
 The `props` parameter contains many fields.
-See [Methods and Properties](./methods-and-properties) for an Embedded Dossier for more information.
+See [Methods and properties for an embedded dossier](./methods-and-properties.md) for more information.

 | Parameter Name           | Data Type | Default Value | Description                                                                                                                                                                          | Required? |
 | ------------------------ | --------- | ------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | --------- |